-Are City trucks and workers still allowed to clean City streets and sidewalks?
+9. Are City trucks and workers allowed to clean City streets and sidewalks?

 Yes.
-The Department of Public Works (DPW) will continue to clean streets for public health and safety purposes and respond to 311 service requests for removal of human and animal waste on sidewalks and plazas.
+The Department of Public Works (DPW) cleans streets for public health and safety purposes and responds to 311 service requests for removal of human and animal waste on sidewalks and plazas.
 DPW employees, wearing yellow DPW vests and protective gear, use low-flow pressure washing equipment with disinfectant to spot clean public areas where health and safety situations have been identified.

 A city worker removing waste for health and safety purposes.

 DPW’s larger street cleaning vehicles, known as flusher trucks, use recycled water for a portion of their work.
 In addition, SFPUC wastewater maintenance trucks use recycled water for sewer flushing.

 13. Can restaurants, homes, or businesses wash composting, recycling, or trash bins on the sidewalk?
 Can restaurants wash kitchen mats and equipment on the sidewalk?

 A city vehicle using reclaimed water to flush sewers.